Nursing

 Nursing Education Micro-Credential

-Our Nursing Education micro-credential is a fully online learning experience delivered in manageable, flexible segments designed to prepare nurses with the knowledge, skills and competencies needed to excel as educators, mentors and leaders in nursing education.
+The Nursing Education micro-credential program at UC College of Nursing offers short, flexible online learning experiences that prepare nurses with the knowledge and skills needed to excel as educators, mentors and leaders in nursing education.

 Nursing Education Micro-Credential Courses